raulfloresp/Mexico-COVID-19/README.md

 2020-04-09, addenda: Regarding the data of the day 2020-04-06 in which several inconsistencies are found, [wfms](https://www.wfms.org/mx-covid19/) also comments about them.
 Additionally, they identify the random numbers that appear on the data fields as errors of "Power Query" of Excel.
 *Thanks wfms for their comments.*

+2020-04-11, addenda: Additionally, I forgot to comment that I made the following modifications to the countries of procedence:
+I replaced "Trieste" by "Italia" and "Estados" by "Estados Unidos".

 ## Notas/Notes (archivo/archive):